 Being as small as it is, Garvanza is easily walkable and bikeable.
 Walkscore gives the neighborhood a walk score of 75, a bike score of 68, and a transit score of 41.
 It’s served by Metro‘s 81, 176, and 256 lines as well as LA DOT DASH Highland Park/Eagle Rock line.
 Exploring the neighborhood I spied some of the old Los Angeles Railway tracks that once brought Yellow Cars and their passengers to and from the area.
 Although today the Metro Gold Line passes through the neighborhood, its nearest stop is Highland Park Station (located less than a kilometer outside of Garvanza).

-There are also public stairs, which have become popular destinations in and of themselves since the publication of Charles Fleming‘s book, Secret Stairs: A Walking Guide to the Historic Staircases of Los Angeles.
-I’m not sure if Garvanza is included in the book but there are plenty of public stairs in the vicinity.
+There are also public stairs, which have become popular destinations in and of themselves since the publication of Adah Bakalinsky and Larry Gordon‘s Stairway Walks in Los Angeles in 1990, Bob Inman‘s A Guide to the Public Stairways of Los Angeles in 2008, and Charles Fleming‘s Secret Stairs: A Walking Guide to the Historic Staircases of Los Angeles, in 2010.
 The Hough Street Stairs were long ago artistically tiled by students from San Pascual Elementary.

 There are also efforts by Caltrans and Metro to extend the 710 freeway north to either the 2 or 134 Freeways.
 In 1997 a group of activists prevented the 710 from extending beyond its northern terminus at the intersection of Alhambra, El Sereno and University Hills.
 Two of the options that are being considered would extend the 710 through Garvanza.
 As I walked around I counted 8 “Stop the 710” banners and none in its favor.